alphagov/govuk_frontend_toolkit/README.md

 GOVUK.selectionButtons($buttons);
 ```

+Note that `GOVUK.selectionButtons` and the constructors it wraps, `GOVUK.RadioButtons` and `GOVUK.CheckboxButtons` use the `bind.js` polyfill.

 ## Licence

 Released under the MIT Licence, a copy of which can be found in the file `LICENCE`.